percona/pmm-doc/docs/how-to/configure.md

 ### Configure metrics resolution per-service

-While changing the metrics resolution in the settings tab applies to all services, you can also configure metrics resolutions on a per-service basis by setting the resolution settings for each exporter individually via the API.
+While changing the metrics resolution in the settings tab applies to all services, starting from v2.42.0 you can also configure metrics resolutions on a per-service basis by setting the resolution settings for each exporter individually via the API.

 Customizing the resolution settings for individual services enables you to fine-tune your PMM setup to balance data granularity and resource consumption.